Thought leadership · Executive briefing

 The result is not a breach waiting to happen.
 The result is confidence — the adversary's confidence that they understand the environment well enough to act in it.
 And confidence, once formed, changes behaviour in ways that show up on balance sheets.

 Predictability is not merely a security concern.
-It is a business liability.

 The distinction matters because security directors already understand the operational risk.
 The argument this paper makes is directed at the executives and board members who hold the budget decisions and who need a different framing: not threat mitigation, but liability exposure.

-// The Predictability Cycle
+The Predictability Cycle

 01